 Thing is, most students at grad and post-grad level are required to deliver a thesis defense presentation before their course ends — yourself included!
 This can be an incredibly challenging stage of your studies.
 A thesis defense demands time, commitment, and effort to get right.

 But it’s not just what you present that matters — it’s how you present it, too.
-A great presentation design is crucial, and to help you get started, here are seven key steps to keep in mind.
+A great design is crucial, and to help you get started, here are seven presentation tips to keep in mind.

 - Define your signature idea